ArthurEOrtiz/train-tracker/Documentation/project-log.md

       - Found [this resource at github](https://github.com/JustFly1984/react-google-maps-api/issues/2978) and solved the issue by using a diffrent marker component within the google map api called MarkerF.
 Currently researching the diffrence between the two.

+    - 1830
+      - Now able to select stations